-The results of early preclinical studies are not necessarily predictive of the results of later preclinical studies and any clinical trials of our therapeutic candidates, and interim, topline and preliminary data from our clinical trials that we announce or publish from time to time may change as more data become available and are subject to audit and verification procedures that could result in material changes in the final data
+The results of early preclinical studies are not necessarily predictive of the results of later preclinical studies and any clinical trials of our therapeutic candidates, and interim, topline and preliminary data from our clinical trials that we announce or publish from time to time may change as more data become available and are subject to audit and verification procedures that could result in material changes in the final data.

 The results from early preclinical studies of a therapeutic candidate may not predict the results of later preclinical studies and any clinical trials of the therapeutic candidate.
 Therapeutic candidates in later stages of clinical trials may fail to show the desired safety and efficacy characteristics despite having progressed through preclinical studies and initial clinical trials.
-In particular, while we have conducted certain preclinical studies of VGL101 and other potential therapeutic candidates, and although VGL101 is currently being studied in a Phase 1 clinical trial in healthy volunteers and a Phase 2 clinical trial in ALSP patients, we have not completed any trials in ALSP patients, and we do not know whether performance in preclinical studies or ongoing clinical trials will be indicative of the performance of VGL101 in ALSP patients.
-Similarly, we do not know whether performance of our other potential therapeutic candidates in preclinical studies will be indicative of the performance in clinical trials.
+In particular, while we have conducted certain preclinical studies of VGL101, and although VGL101 has been studied in a Phase 1 clinical trial in healthy volunteers and is being studied in a Phase 2 clinical trial in ALSP patients, we have not completed any trials in ALSP patients, and we do not know whether its performance in preclinical studies or ongoing clinical trials will be indicative of the performance of VGL101 in ALSP patients.
+Similarly, although VG-3927 has been studied in preclinical studies and is being studied in a Phase 1 clinical trial in healthy volunteers, we do not know whether its performance in preclinical studies will be indicative of the performance of VG-3927 in healthy volunteers or AD patients, nor do we know whether performance of our other potential therapeutic candidates in preclinical studies will be indicative of their performance in clinical trials.
 The positive results we have observed for our therapeutic candidates in early, GLP and non-GLP preclinical studies, animal and in vitro models may not be predictive of our future clinical trials in humans.
 This may be a result of technical challenges unique to that program or due to biology risk, which is unique to every program.
 As we progress our programs through clinical development, there may be new technical challenges that arise that cause an entire program to fail.
 Furthermore, for some indications that we are considering or pursuing there are no animal models that adequately mirror the human disease to predict any level of positive results.
-Unexpected observations or toxicities observed in these studies, or in IND-enabling studies for any of our other development programs, could delay clinical trials for VGL101 or our other development programs.
+Unexpected observations or toxicities observed in these studies, or in IND-enabling studies for any of ou

 From time to time, we may publicly disclose interim, preliminary or topline data from our clinical trials, which are based on a preliminary analysis of then-available data, and the results and related findings and conclusions are subject to change following a more comprehensive review of the data related to the particular study or trial.
 We also make assumptions, estimations, calculations and conclusions as part of our analyses of data, and we may not have received or had the opportunity to fully and carefully evaluate all data.
 Topline data also remain subject to audit and verification procedures that may result in the final data being materially different from the preliminary data we previously published.
 As a result, topline data should be viewed with caution until the final data are available.
-Additionally, interim, topline or preliminary data from clinical trials that we may complete are subject to the risk that one or more of the clinical outcomes may materially change as patient enrollment continues and more patient data become available.
-Adverse differences between preliminary, topline or interim data and final data could significantly harm our business prospects.
+Additionally, interim, topline, or preliminary data from clinical trials that we may complete are subject to the risk that one or more of the clinical outcomes may materially change as patient enrollment continues and more patient data become available.
+Adverse differences between preliminary, topline, or interim data and final data could significantly harm our business prospects.